nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 <img src="images/BetterModelClassDiagram.png" width="450" />

-This approach is also use for `FinancialPlan`.
+This approach is also used for `FinancialPlan`.
 The multiple `Tag` and `FinancialPlan` objects are stored in their respective `HashSet` where each object in the `HashSet` will have a corresponding hashcode.

 </div>